 EMPCA is part of the Resource Management and Planning System of Tasmania (RMPS).
-All legislation comprising the RMPS have the same umbrella objectives in Part 1 of Schedule 1.
+All legislation in the RMPS has the same umbrella objectives in Part 1 of Schedule 1.
 Part 2 of Schedule 1 of EMPCA sets out a more focussed set of objectives for the Environmental Management and Pollution Control System (EMPCS).

-EMPCA is available on line at Tasmania’s The Law website.
+EMPCA is available online at Tasmania’s Legislation website.